Week 35 (Apr. 20 - 24)

 Key Topics: electromagnetic waves, intensity, interference, and polarization

-From these images, you can determine the distance of the center of each interference maximum (bright spot) from the center of the central bright spot.
-Using these measurements, along with the distance from the hair to the white screen, you can determine the angle, theta, of each bright spot.
-In your lab report, you must include at least two plots.
-Each should show data from one person's hair.
+Lab: Measuring the width of human hair using laser light interference.
+When analyzing interference pattern images, you can determine the distance of the center of each interference maximum (bright spot) from the center of the central bright spot.
+Using these measurements (along with the distance from the hair to the white screen) you can determine the angle, theta, of each bright spot.
+In your lab report, you must include at least a plot for your own hair.
 The plot should have n on the x-axis and sin(theta_n) on the y-axis.
 Is the data linear?
 If so, how do you determine the hair width from the slope?
 Hint: young's two-slit interference maxima occur whenever sin(theta) = n * lambda / d, where d is the spacing of the slits.

 Week 35 Homework Problems: